Cautious Weight Decay

 This argument shows that \method{} dynamics converge to $\mathbb{P}$.
 Since $\mathbb{P}$ may not be a singleton, the exact limit point depends intricately on initialization and the discretization of the continuous-time dynamics.
 Figure~\ref{fig:toy_example} illustrates this behavior on two toy problems.

-\section{Discrete-Time Analysis}
+\subsection{Discrete-time analysis}

-Leveraging the Lyapunov functions in Section~\ref{sec:method}, it is possible to extend our analysis to the discrete-time dynamics of various optimizers with \method{}.
-In this section, we use \adam{} with \method{} (Algorithm~\ref{alg:adam}) as an example, showing that in the smooth nonconvex setting, Algorithm~\ref{alg:adam} achieves a standard convergence rate of $O(T^{-\half})$ on the squared gradient norm and an additional stationarity measure.
+Leveraging the Lyapunov functions in Table~\ref{tab:compare}, we can extend our continuous-time analysis to obtain convergence guarantees for the discrete-time dynamics of various optimizers with \method{}.
+As a concrete example, we provide in Appendix~\ref{app:convergence} an explicit convergence rate for discrete-time \adam{} with \method{}.

-We make the following assumptions, which are mild and often used in the analysis of stochastic gradient algorithms \citep{GhadimiL13, BarakatB21, DefossezBBU22, ArjevaniCDFSW23}.

-\begin{assumption} $f$ is coercive and $L$-smooth.
-This implies that $f$ attains a minimum value, which we denote as $f^\star$, and that the iterates of Algorithm~\ref{alg:adam} are bounded. \end{assumption}

-\begin{assumption}[Bounded variance] The stochastic gradient $\vg_t$ satisfies where $\sig$ is a constant and $\nbatch$ denotes the batch size. \end{assumption}